Leslie Jordan, versatile Emmy-winning actor, dies at 67

 —-

-Kennedy reported from New York.
-Alicia Rancilio in New York also contributed to this report.
+Mark Kennedy and Alicia Rancilio in New York contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.